First Order Linear Differential Equations

 A first order differential equation is linear when it can be made to look like this:

-dy dx + P(x)y = Q(x)
+dydx + P(x)y = Q(x)

 Where P(x) and Q(x) are functions of x.

-To solve it there is a special method:
+To solve it there's a special method:

 And we also use the derivative of y=uv (see Derivative Rules (Product Rule) ):